mie-lab/trackintel/docs/modules/preprocessing.rst

 transfer between two transport modes).
 We can cluster these into locations that a user frequently visits and/or infer if they correspond to activities.

-.. autofunction:: trackintel.preprocessing.staypoints.generate_locations
+.. autofunction:: trackintel.preprocessing.generate_locations

 Due to tracking artifacts, it can occur that one activity is split into several staypoints.
 We can aggregate the staypoints horizontally that are close in time and at the same location.

-.. autofunction:: trackintel.preprocessing.staypoints.merge_staypoints
+.. autofunction:: trackintel.preprocessing.merge_staypoints

 Triplegs
 ========